 Annette Wilson – Chair and Founder

 Annette is our Chair of the Board of Trustees.
-She set up ADHD Richmond & Kingston in 2002 to create a support community for parents of children and young people with ADHD and to promote a better understanding of ADHD.
+She set up ADHD Embrace (previously ADHD Richmond & Kingston) in 2002 to create a support community for parents of children and young people with ADHD and to promote a better understanding of ADHD.
 She has two children and, as a parent of a son with ADHD, is passionate about providing parents and professionals with knowledge and support to help children and young people with ADHD excel.

 Annette is a chartered accountant and spent her working career in financial services & investment management.
 Today she is actively involved in the tech start-up and scale-up space.
-In addition to her involvement with ADHD Richmond and Kingston, she is also Chair of the Air Cadets, 39F Barnes and Richmond Squadron and previously was school governor and Founding Chair of another local charity.
+In addition to her involvement with ADHD Embrace, she is also Chair of the Air Cadets, 39F Barnes and Richmond Squadron and previously was school governor and Founding Chair of another local charity.

 Dav Frank – Treasurer

 Dav is our Treasurer and a Trustee of ADHD Embrace, joining us in February 2021.
 He has two young boys, one who received an ASD diagnosis at an early age.
 He believes that, with the right support, children, parents, families and communities can ensure our neuro diverse groups thrive and not just survive.
 Dav has had an extensive career within banking & financial services as COO, CFO and director, also previously served as Treasurer Trustee of CVS Richmond, another key Richmond based charity.

 Clare Mullane – Secretary

 Clare is our Secretary and a Trustee.
 She been involved with ADHD Embrace since 2018.
 She has two children, where her son has ADHD.
 With a young family, she is very aware of the challenges of balancing the demands of home and work for ADHD families.
 Clare previously worked in a large telecommunications group, where she focused on change management.